 A good analogy is the fruit vendor who helped prevent a terrorist attack in Times Square back in 2010.
 In this instance, a vendor tipped off police after noticing that a car had been parked for several hours on a street in Times Square – an unusual occurrence in such a busy area.
 The car turned out to be loaded with explosives.

-Here is a list of five tips to help set the workforce to stun:
+Here is a list of five phishing training tips to help set the workforce to stun:

 - Educate the workforce so that they view their inbox with suspicion.
 For example, what will the IT team do?
 What information will they ask for?
 This way users are less likely to fall for a phisher trying to unearth a user’s credentials.

-- Introduce a process that encourages users to report suspect packages, including feedback so they understand what it is that makes the message potentially explosive or legitimate.
+- Introduce a process that encourages users to report suspicious messages and emails, while also including feedback so they understand what it makes the message legitimate or a phishing threat.

 - Use this intelligence to help other users hone their detective skills, perhaps sharing ‘scams of the month’ via a security newsletter.